Anshelen/microservices-deploy/README.md

 #### CI/CD
 Built using Jenkins.
 It should NOT be installed as Docker container (e.g. in GKE environment).
 The hosting machine must have docker and kubectl installed.
+If you are going to use docker images from your own docker registry account, then you need to correct hardcoded values (e.g. 'anshelen/microservices-backend') in kubernetes and jenkins files.

 #####Setting pipelines:
 1. Deploy services in GKE